 Company F, 51st Infantry, returned to Iraq in late 2004 for its second tour of duty in two years.
-The Fort Bragg-based infantry unit-assigned, despite its provenance, to XVIII Airborne Corps' 525th MI Brigade-found itself once again in the country's northern provinces, where it had spent most of 2003.
+The Fort Bragg-based infantry unit-assigned, despite its provenance, to XVIII Airborne Corps' 525th Military Intelligence Brigade-found itself once again in the country's northern provinces where it had spent most of 2003.
 But this was the only similarity: nothing else about the return engagement was the same.

 Like other corps-level LRS units, Fox Company was designed to be bigger, more mobile, and capable of operating over larger areas than the typical infantry rifle company.
 The Army had invented the LRS concept in the 1980s at the height of NATO's standoff with the Warsaw Pact in Europe.
-According to both infantry and MI doctrine, a corps-level LRS company was designed to send 18 six-man teams up to 150 kilometers behind enemy lines to observe operational- and strategic-level objectives, then guide fires on those targets.
-(At division level, an LRS detachment of six teams had a similar mission on a narrower, less distant strip of enemy terrain.)
+According to both infantry and MI doctrine, a corps-level LRS company was designed to send 18 six-man teams up to 150 kilometers behind enemy lines to observe operational and strategic level objectives, then guide fires on those targets.
+(At division level, a LRS detachment of six teams had a similar mission on a narrower, less distant strip of enemy terrain.)

-To accomplish this demanding mission-almost the stuff of Hollywood thrillers-the Army had richly endowed its corps LRS companies with NCO and officer leaders trained at the Ranger, Pathfinder, and Military Free Fall courses; long-range, high-speed communications equipment and a platoon of signal troops to operate them; dozens of light vehicles and trucks; and state-of-the-art optics, individual weapons, and laser target designators.
-Despite this embarrassment of riches, many LRS companies struggled in the 1980s and 1990s to play the role the Army had written for them, but failed for reasons that remained depressingly consistent: they had neither the staff nor the influence to coordinate all of their support requirements.
+To accomplish this demanding mission-almost the stuff of Hollywood thrillers-the Army had richly endowed its corps LRS companies with NCO and officer leaders trained at the Ranger, Pathfinder, and Military Free Fall courses; long-range, high-speed communications equipment and a platoon

 Lieutenant Colonel Robert P. Whalen Jr. is currently assigned as a military assistant to the acting secretary of the Army.
 He earned a B.A. in economics from Yale University and a B.A. and M.A. in philosophy, politics, and economics from Oxford University.
-Whalen commanded the 519th Military Untelligence Battalion and led the unit through two deployments to Iraq between 2003 and 2006.
+Whalen commanded the 519th Military Intelligence Battalion and led the unit through two deployments to Iraq between 2003 and 2006.
 He previously served as battalion and regimental S2 in the 75th Ranger Regiment.